Adding and Subtracting Constants

 If we add another hacky sack with weight 1 to each pan, the scale must still balance, now representing the equation x + 2 = 7.
 Where are we getting all these things?

-If we remove two hacky sacks from each side, we are back where we started, representing the equation x = 5.
+If we remove two hacky sacks from each side, we're back where we started, representing the equation x = 5.
 Plus, we get our hacky sacks back.
 We were starting to worry.

 Now we know how to solve equations such as x + 2 = 7.
 We want to isolate x on one side of the equation, so we take 2 from each side and see the scale balance at x = 5.
 The solution to the equation is 5.

-Add 3 to each side of the equation to find that x = 2.
+Subtract 5 from each side of the equation to get that x all alone:

-One way to keep track of what we are doing is to write the operation we are performing under each side of the equation.
-Doctors will often do this sort of thing when they are performing operations:
+One way to keep track of what we're doing is to write the operation we're performing under each side of the equation.
+Doctors will often do this sort of thing when they're performing operations: